ran-research-lab/earsketch-webclient-2025/CONTRIBUTING.md

 # Contributing

-NOTE: The EarSketch webclient is not accepting outside contributions at this time.
+EarSketch is an open-source project that welcomes contributions from the community.

+## How can I contribute?

+Start by browsing through the [GitHub issues](https://github.com/earsketch/earsketch-webclient/issues).
+Fixing an existing bug is a great place to begin.

+For more complex requests or new feature ideas, please submit an issue describing your thoughts clearly.
+This will start the conversation, and we'll respond.

+## Our code review process

+All pull requests are reviewed by repository admins.

+Expect to receive comments and change requests during your initial submissions.

+Once a pull request has been approved by at least one admin, we will merge your branch and deploy it soon afterward.

 ## Pull Requests

-All changes should be submitted as a pull request, to be reviewed by repository admins.
+To submit changes, fork the repository and check out a new branch.
+When your changes are ready, submit your branch as a pull request.

-Before you submit a pull requests:
+Before submitting a pull request, please ensure you:

-- Use the webclient locally
+- Run the web client locally.

-- Run test suites
+- Execute all test suites.

-- Fix lint errors
+- Fix any linting errors.

+## Code

+### Overview

+See [ARCHITECTURE.md](ARCHITECTURE.md) for details about the project structure and important files.

-## Writing Text for Internationalization
+### Writing Text for Internationalization

 Before adding any static text to the web client, please internationalize it, so it can be translated!
 See our [internationalization guide](INTERNATIONALIZATION.md).